Tanzania: Industry, energy and construction

 Industry and construction is a major and growing component of the Tanzanian economy, contributing 22.2 per cent of GDP in 2013.
 This component includes mining and quarrying, manufacturing, electricity and natural gas, water supply, and construction.
 Mining contributed 3.3 per cent of GDP in 2013.
 The vast majority of the country's mineral export revenue comes from gold, accounting for 89 per cent of the value of those exports in 2013.
+Tanzania's gold production is 46 metric tonnes in 2015.
 It also exports sizeable quantities of gemstones, including diamonds and tanzanite.
 All of Tanzania's coal production, which totalled 106,000 short tons in 2012, is used domestically.

-Only 15 per cent of Tanzanians had access to electric power in 2011, rising to 35.2 per cent in 2018.
+Only 15 percent of Tanzanians had access to electric power in 2011, rising to 35.2 per cent in 2018.
 The government-owned Tanzania Electric Supply Company Limited (TANESCO) dominates the electric supply industry in Tanzania.
 The country generated 6.013 billion kilowatt hours (kWh) of electricity in 2013, a 4.2 per cent increase over the 5.771 billion kWh generated in 2012.
-Generation increased by 63 per cent between 2005 and 2012; Almost 18 per cent of the electricity generated in 2012 was lost because of theft and transmission and distribution problems.
+Generation increased by 63 percent between 2005 and 2012; Almost 18 percent of the electricity generated in 2012 was lost because of theft and transmission and distribution problems.
 The electrical supply varies, particularly when droughts disrupt hydropower electric generation; rolling blackouts are implemented as necessary.
 The unreliability of the electrical supply has hindered the development of Tanzanian industry.
-In 2013, 49.7 per cent of Tanzania's electricity generation came from natural gas, 28.9 per cent from hydroelectric sources, 20.4 per cent from thermal sources, and 1.0 per cent from outside the country.
+In 2013, 49.7 percent of Tanzania's electricity generation came from natural gas, 28.9 percent from hydroelectric sources, 20.4 percent from thermal sources, and 1.0 percent from outside the country.
 The government has built a 532 km gas pipeline from Mnazi Bay to Dar es Salaam.
 This pipeline was expected to allow the country to double its electricity generation capacity to 3,000 megawatts by 2016.
 The government's goal is to increase capacity to at least 10,000 megawatts by 2025.